Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Norse Dock, Market, Temple and Watch Tower.
 - Added Dwarven Ballista Tower, an individual upgrade of their Sentry Tower.
-- Added Dwarven Cannon Tower, a technology upgrade of their Ballista Tower.
+- Added Dwarven Cannon Tower, a technological upgrade of their Ballista Tower.
 Researching Gunpowder converts Ballista Towers into Cannon Towers.

 * Civilizations
 - The Norse civilization is now playable.